Calatagan, Batangas, the Philippines

 For fear of dermatological damage, we all waited for twilight (vampire much?) to explore the resort.
 By then, the beach had been abandoned and sea grass exposed by the receding tide.
 Only the remains of the day’s activities littered the shore: a lonely volleyball net, a moored floating restaurant, scattered Monobloc chairs and a wooden platform for a beach show we never saw.

-Alas, summer would soon be a memory, and we would only be sustained by words of wisdom from Julia Roberts, posted at the stony pathway to the main pavilion:
+Alas, summer would soon be a memory, and we would only be sustained by words of wisdom from America’s Sweetheart, posted at the stony pathway to the main pavilion:

 Amen, Julia!
-Boss, I’m taking a leave of absence.
+If only the boss could grant me a paid leave of absence.